Assets of 6 mining cos to be seized - Odisha News, Odisha Latest news, Odisha Daily - OrissaPOST

 The court has also issued notices to operators of 11 mining firms to appear before it Saturday.
 However, only eight of them appeared and filed their replies in the day.

-The court has directed the tehsildars and police officials of the respective areas to initiate warrant of sale of the properties of the defaulting mines pwners.
+The court has directed the tehsildars and police officials of the respective areas to initiate warrant of sale of the properties of the defaulting mines owners.

 The defaulting mines operators are SD Sharma, BPME, Basudev Agrawal, BK Mohanty, BD Patnaik and Narayani and Sons.